Usarneme/receipt-processor/README.md

 - Go language installed.
 See instructions here: https://go.dev/doc/install
 - A way to send requests to webservers such as Postman, Insomnia, or cURL.

+NOTE: This project was bulit using Go version 1.23.
+Some of the test files won't compile on earlier versions due to incompatible types with the httptest.ResponseRecorder and http.ResponseWriter.
+I would suggest using 1.23 if you run into any problems compiling or testing it in another version of Go.

 ---

 ### Instructions